SyedHussainAhmad/Object-Oriented-Programming/README.md

 ---

-## 🧠 TA Assist Mode
+## TA Assist Mode

 When teaching:
-- I led weekly lab sessions over Zoom.
+- I led weekly lab sessions.
 - Walked students through live coding examples.
 - Held office hours to debug and discuss best practices in design.
 - Used these projects as step-by-step practice materials.